GitZ4k/DirSmasher/README.md

 **Using the Script**

-Input Status Codes: When prompted, enter the status codes you want the script to look for.
+*Input Status Codes*: When prompted, enter the status codes you want the script to look for.
 You can input multiple status codes by separating them with either commas or spaces.

 Examples:
 200, 301, 404
 or
 200 301 404

+*Input Wordlist Path*: When prompted, enter the path to the wordlist file.
+Make sure the wordlist file is located in the same directory as the script for convenience.
+For example, you can use the common.txt wordlist file that has been provided.

-Input Website URL: Enter the target website URL for the brute-force scanning.
+*Input Website URL*: Enter the target website URL for the brute-force scanning.
 The script will automatically ensure that the URL starts with https:// and ends with a /.

 Example:
 https://example.com